anno73/drt-301m-modbusclient/README.md

 drt-301m-modbusclient
 =====================

-modbusclient for the DRT-301M multi tarif energy meter from Furlong
+modbusclient for the DRT-301M multi tarif energy meter from Forlong